-We sat down with our owner, Paul Chesney, to discuss what inspired him to develop the HEAT range.
+We sat down with our owner, Paul Chesney, to discuss what inspired him to develop the new range of outdoor BBQs and wood burners.
 From learning about how the idea of creating the perfect outdoor eating and heating experience came about, to discovering the challenges that came along the way, one thing is clear: he just wants to make beautiful products.
 Let’s get into the interview.

-WHAT INSPIRED YOU TO DEVELOP THE HEAT RANGE?
+WHAT INSPIRED YOU TO DEVELOP THE OUTDOOR RANGE?

 When we launched, our now very successful, range of wood-burning stoves ten years ago, I thought: why don’t we look at utilising the stove technology we’ve already got, but just for outside rather than inside.

 But, it then took a long time to actually revisit the idea.
 We wanted to do something different, but we had just launched the stoves so our plates were full at the time.
-So, it’s only in the last four or five years, that we really started working on HEAT in earnest.
+So, it’s only in the last four or five years, that we really started working on the outdoor range in earnest.

 And the thing is, taking what is a relatively simple concept — developing an outdoor heater that’s also a barbecue — was, in reality, immensely challenging.

 You see, we also wanted to provide a really clean experience, so you don’t come away smelling of smoke.
 It took a long time to work out how to incorporate everything we wanted to make it not only work perfectly, but be completely unique as well.

 Well, there were two elements to this.
 If you look at the heating aspect, you’d think it was just a question of taking a stove a putting it outside.
 But it isn’t at all.
 You have to consider durability, robustness: making it tough enough to withstand the elements and the unpredictability of British weather.
 As such, various aspects of the original stove manufacturing process had to be revisited and changed.